DAg

 Teaching & Learning

-The compulsory module- Research Methods - is available three times a year so that students can fit it around their optional modules.
+Research Methods - This compulsory module is available three times a year so that students can fit it around their optional modules.
 This module must be taken before you begin your research project.

-BDM6060 and BDM6160 - Work-based Thesis (120 Credits): The compulsory module– Work-Based Thesis – can be started in any semester.
-This module should only be taken when Research Methodology and Advances in Biosciences has been completed and will involve a work-plan developed with your ATP tutor, academic supervisor and employer (if relevant).
+Work-based Thesis (120 Credits) - This compulsory module can be started in any semester.
+This module should only be taken when Research Methodology and Advances in Biosciences has been completed and will involve a work-plan developed with your tutor, academic supervisor and employer (if relevant).
 The thesis should involve analysing existing data from your workplace.